 I am not able to come for the full 4 days, am I able to participate?

 People are able to participate for any length of time.
 We invite all to experience the full pilgrimage yet realize that it may not be possible for everyone.
 We invite you to join us even if it's only for part of a day.
 But, everyone who walks with us must register!

-If you would just like to come for the Masses or adoration, you are most welcome and don’t need to register for the pilgrimage.
+If you would just like to come for the Masses or adoration, you are most welcome and don’t need to register.

 How do I get home?

 Another arrangement is to have a family member or friend bring you to Yorkton on the first morning and pick you up in Rama at the end.
 They could join us for the opening Mass in Yorkton, as well as the beautiful Rama Shrine pilgrimage including the 8:00 p.m.
 Mass, Living Rosary and Candlelight Procession.